WildFit: Autonomous In-situ Model Adaptation for Resource-Constrained IoT Systems: Evaluation

-(1) \textit{Pseudolabel:} This baseline assumes that a few target domain animal images are collected for model fine-tuning.
-As ground truth labels are unavailable, it uses the IoT model (EfficientNet-B0), trained on the source domain, to generate pseudo-labels for fine-tuning.
+\mypar{Results on Accuracy} For model accuracy, we compare the following approaches: (1) \textit{Pseudolabel:} This baseline assumes that a few target domain animal images are collected for model fine-tuning.
+As ground truth labels are unavailable, it uses the IoT model (EfficientNet-B0), trained on the source domain, to generate pseudo-labels for fine-tuning, following a Test-Time Adaptation (TTA) approach.
 (2) \textit{GTlabel:} This approach assumes that the target domain animal images have ground truth labels.
 While impractical, it gives us an upper-bound for the Pseudolabel method.
 (3) \textit{\pjn{}:Syn:} This approach removes drift-aware fine-tuning for domain adaptation.
-We start by initializing our background repository with the first 80 samples and perform a single round of model fine-tuning.
+We start by initializing our background repository with the first 80 samples and perform a single round of fine-tuning.
 This baseline addresses the spatial domain shift only.
 (4) \textit{\pjn{}:Syn+BDD:} This approach removes only the CDD module.
 Like \pjn{}-Syn, the background repository is initialized with 80 images, but new backgrounds are added by BDD.
-Fine-tuning is triggered exclusively by the Drift Validation module in response to detected background drift, with no consideration of class distribution shifts.
+Fine-tuning is triggered by the Drift Validation module in response to detected background drift, with no consideration of class distribution shifts, and (5) \textit{\pjn{}:All:} This is the complete \pjn{}.